Minimally Invasive Total Hip Replacement

 - The surgeon removes the damaged femoral head and inserts a metal stem into the hollow center of the femur.
 The surgeon then places a metal or ceramic ball on the upper part of the stem.
 This ball replaces the damaged femoral head that was removed.

 - The surgeon removes the damaged cartilage surface of the socket (acetabulum) and replaces it with a metal socket.
 The surgeon may use screws or cement to hold the socket in place.

 - The surgeon inserts a plastic, ceramic or metal spacer between the new ball and the socket to allow for a smooth gliding surface.

 The goals are similar with minimally invasive total hip replacement, but the surgeon cuts less of the tissue surrounding the hip.
 The artificial implants used are the same as those used for traditional hip replacement.
 However, specially designed surgical instruments are needed to prepare the socket and femur and to place the implants properly.

 Minimally invasive total hip replacement can be performed with either one or two small incisions.
 Smaller incisions allow for less tissue disturbance.

-The hospital stay after minimally invasive surgery is similar in length to the stay after traditional hip replacement surgery--ranging from 1 to 4 days.
 Physical rehabilitation is a critical component of recovery.
 Your surgeon or a physical therapist will provide you with specific exercises to help increase your range of motion and restore your strength.